 Another consideration is the location of your data.
 The Information Commissioner’s office says that while the UK Government has already made it clear that they will allow UK data to flow to EEA, in the event of a hard Brexit, the converse is not true and recommends that British businesses review how they handle personal data.

-With Cezanne HR, you can store all your HR information in a single, secure online HR system.
+With the Cezanne HR system, you can store all your HR information in a single, secure online HR system.
 You’ll benefit from advanced security at every level, from data encryption and role-based access to your HR system, to hosting in Ireland with AWS, the world-leader in robust, secure Cloud-hosting.
-Learn more about security.

 The need to secure paper-based files goes away too.
 Scanned or digital documents can be uploaded into your Cezanne HR system, and protected by the system’s advanced security.
 Costs won’t be excessive either.
 Data storage, including uploaded documents, is included in Cezanne HR’s monthly subscription fees.